bandipapa/phd/README.md

 ## Pair with device

-Devices in config.yaml needs to be paired first, e.g.:
+Devices in config.yaml needs to be paired first.
+Put your device in pairing mode (see instruction manual) and execute:

 > cargo run -- -c config.yaml -p my_bpm